fernanda1411/sei-premium-prep-72/README.md

 1) Create a folder with the exercise name under the correct folder hierarch.
 For example:

-For the exercise `findSmallestElement` on `Module 1`, `Part 5` under `Array Methods 12` you should create a folder at:
+For the exercise `findSmallestElement` on `Module 1`, `Part 5` you should create a folder at:

 ```
-sei-premium-prep-72/Module1/Part5/ArrayMethod12/findSmallestElement
+sei-premium-prep-72/Module1/Part5/findSmallestElement
 ```

 2) Inside the new folder, create an index.html and a javascript file named aftter the exercise name (same as the new folder name).